-Enterprise mobility management (EMM) is software that allows organizations to securely enable employee use of mobile devices and applications.
+Enterprise mobility management (EMM) software allows organizations to securely enable employee use of mobile devices and applications.

-In addition to addressing security concerns, EMM software also helps employees be more productive, because IT departments can provide them with the applications and data they need to perform work-related tasks on mobile devices.
-EMM software can help organizations with bring your own device (BYOD) environments to manage a range of device types.
+In addition to addressing security concerns, EMM software helps employees be more productive because IT departments can provide them with the applications and data they need to perform tasks on mobile devices.
+EMM software can also help organizations with bring your own device, or BYOD, environments to manage various device types.

 EMM grew out of mobile device management (MDM), which focused solely on device-level control and security.
-After Microsoft's 2015 release of Windows 10, most EMM software providers expanded into unified endpoint management (UEM), which allows IT to manage PCs and mobile devices through a single console.
+After Microsoft's 2015 release of Windows 10, most EMM software providers expanded into unified endpoint management (UEM), allowing IT to manage PCs and mobile devices through a single console.

 Components of EMM

 EMM typically involves some combination of MDM, mobile application management (MAM), mobile content management (MCM) and identity and access management (IAM).

 - MDM.
 Mobile device management is the foundation of any enterprise mobility suite.
 It relies on the combination of an agent app installed on an endpoint device and server software running in the corporate data center or the cloud.
 Administrators use the MDM server's management console to set policies and configure settings.
 The agent enforces these policies and configures these settings by integrating with application program interfaces (APIs) built into mobile operating systems.

 - MAM.
 Mobile application management provides more granular management and security.
 It enables admins to set policies for a specific app or subset of apps rather than the whole device.
 Some apps have specific MAM APIs built in, while others rely on the device-level MAM APIs in most major mobile OSes.

 - MCM.
 Mobile content management enables IT to control which applications may access or transmit corporate data.